fintechees/Expert-Advisor-Studio/README.md

 ## News!!

+### Why Trailing Stop Should be Set on The Client Side?

+A lot of traders(most of them are beginners) often set trailing stop on the backend.
+It's not a good way because your bottom line is completely visible.
+Now a plugin for trailing stop has been created!
+You can manage your trailing stop on the client side.

 ### OpenAI Supported

 We've created a plugin called "Plugin for SNS with OpenAI" that encompasses all the functionalities of "Plugin for SNS".
 You can now utilize "Plugin for SNS with OpenAI" to interact with OpenAI (ChatGPT).